ganrad/aks-aspnet-sqldb-rest/README.md

 2. Update the Release/Deployment pipeline in Azure DevOps Services

-   - Review the default parameter values in the helm chart `./claims-api/values.yaml` file.
+   - Review the default parameter values defined in the helm chart `./claims-api/values.yaml` file.
    - Review the steps described in `./shell-scripts/blue-green-steps.txt` file.
 Edit the pipeline and update the *Prod-Env* stage in the deployment pipeline.

 3. Update *Claims API* microservice